 R4-1808269 [11] is a spreadsheet that was used to generate the tables in clause 5.4.3.3 of TS 38.104 [7], TS 38.101-1 [4] and 38.0101-2 [5].
 The following description for the determination of the GSCN rates are aligned with the calculations in the spreadsheet.

-To determine the GSCN range, let fmin denote the lowest frequency location of the SS block within a band after accounting for the guard band and the bandwidth between RE#0 of RB#0 and RE#0 of RB#10 of the SS block.
+To determine the GSCN range, let fmin denote the lowest frequency location of the SS block within a band after accounting for the guard band G and the bandwidth between RE#0 of RB#0 and RE#0 of RB#10 of the SS block.
 Let fmax denote the high frequency location of the SS block within a band after accounting for the guard band and the bandwidth between RE#0 of RB#10 and RE#11 of RB#19 of the SS block.
 Let Flow represent the lowest frequency of the frequency range in clause 4.3.1.4, Fraster represent the raster spacing in MHz, Fshift represent the raster shift in MHz (applicable for the frequency range 0 to 3000MHz).

+The lowest frequency location fmin is computed as

+fmin=Flow+G+∆fNRBSSNRERB+12

+where ∆f is the subcarrier spacing, NRERB=12 is the number of REs per RB, NRBSS=20 is the number of RBs in the SS block.

+The highest frequency location fmax is computed as

+fmax=Flow+BW-G-∆fNRBSSNRERB+12

+where BW is the bandwidth of the band.

 The first possible raster location within a band (prior to applying the step size) is given by